Ballr0g/scheduler-comparison/README.md

 (later consumed by the notification platform).

-We also need to send the Loca-Lola cancellations in the FAILED status to yet another topic in case they have the REFUND flag set to true in the order_refunds table.
+We also need to send the Loca-Lola cancellations in the FAILED status to yet another topic in case they have the ELIGIBLE_FOR_REFUND flag set to true in the order_refunds table.

 WildFruits needs a customization in comparison to general flow: it should set the operations in the CANCELLED status to the ERROR status because we aren't supposed to handle cancellations but our spooky monolith keeps putting them in the